Bias Correction of Operational Storm Surge Forecasts Using Neural Networks: Summary and Discussion

-Considering that data-driven methods are highly sensitive to the number of samples, we expect that using more data in the training process will improve the results.
-Further experiments could be conducted to fine-tune the parameters in the \acrshort{nn}s.
+We want to emphasize that data-driven methods are highly sensitive to the number of samples provided.
+Hence, we expect an improvement of the results when training the algorithms with longer time series.
+Further improvements could involve fine-tuning the parameters in the \acrshort{nn}s.
 For example, the polar plots illustrate how the bias depends on the location of the station.
 This implies that we need to train one \acrshort{nn} for each station.
-In this work, however, the predictor variables were chosen based on experiments conducted on \acrshort{osc} at $t+1$, and the stations they were selected from are determined for each region, not individual stations.
+In this work, however, the predictor variables were chosen based on experiments conducted to improve the residuals at \acrshort{osc} at $t+1$, and the stations these predictors were selected from are determined for each of the three Norwegian regions, not individual stations.
 We believe that a natural progression of this work would be to explore the advantages of selecting a different set of stations and predictor variables to correct the residuals at each location and lead time.
 Furthermore, we could optimize the architecture of the \acrshort{nn}s for each location and lead time instead of running the same models.
-If we had more samples, we could also explore adding more more variables, for instance, weather forecasts generated in the past, or more lags, without the risk of overfitting.
-Other experiments could involve using inputs from a different weather model, with longer lead times than MEPS, which could allow us to correct the complete storm surge forecasts until $t+120$.
+If we had more samples, we could also explore adding more variables, for instance, weather forecasts generated in the past, or more lags, without the risk of overfitting.
+We could also experiment with using inputs from a different weather model, with longer lead times than MEPS, which could allow us to correct the complete storm surge forecasts until $t+120$.
+Finally, it would be interesting to study extreme events and nonlinear interactions of the residuals with tides when winds are strong, and when tides are high.